XTxiatong/XTxiatong.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the Department of Computer Science and Technology, at the University of Cambridge, Cambridge, UK, supervised by [Prof. Cecilia Mascolo](https://www.cl.cam.ac.uk/~cm542/).
-I received my master degree from the Department of Electronics and Engineering, Tsinghua University, China, in 2020, supervised by [Prof. Young Li](http://fi.ee.tsinghua.edu.cn/~liyong/).
+I received my master degree from the Department of Electronics and Engineering, Tsinghua University, China, in 2020, supervised by [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).
 Prior to that, I received my bachelor degree in Electronic and Information Engineering from Wuhan University, China, in 2017.

 Research Interests
 ======